AlexandrePsq/NLP_models/nlp_datasets.md

 # NLP datasets #

-Here are regrouped Open-Source datasets for various NLP tasks in English, French and Multi-Languages.
+Here are regrouped links to Open-Source datasets for various NLP tasks in English, French and Multi-Languages.